 - 1. Three middle school or higher courses in language arts, which emphasize literature, composition, and technical text - 2.
 Three middle school or higher courses in mathematics - 3.
-Three middle school or higher courses in social studies - a) One semester which must include the study of state and federal government and civics education. - b) Additionally, a career and education-planning course must be completed in either grades 6, 7 or 8th grade.
+Three middle school or higher courses in social studies - a) One of these courses must be, at a minimum, a one-semester civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of the Confederation the Declaration of Independence and the U.S. Constitution.
+The civics course in middle school will include career and educationplanning. - 4.
+Three middle school or higher courses in science - 5.
+The equivalent of one class period per day of physical education for one semester of each year - 6.
+Additionally, a career and education-planning course must be completed in either grades 6, 7 or 8th grade.
 The course must be internet based, customizable to each student and include research bases assessment to assist the students in determining educational and career options.
-1003.4156 F.S. - 4.
-Three middle school or higher courses in science - 5.
-The equivalent of one class period per day of physical education for one semester of each year
+1003.4156 F.S.